JHU-PL-Lab/www-pl/ocaml/lecture.md

 ### Modules

-Modules in programming languages
+Background on modules in programming languages
-   - a module is a larger level of program abstraction: functional units or library.
+   - a **module** is a larger level of program abstraction, think functional components or library.
    - e.g. Java package, Python module, C directory, etc
-   - needed for all but very small programs: imagine a file system without directories/folders as analogy to a PL without modules - YUCK!
+   - *something* is needed for all but very small programs: imagine a file system without directories/folders as an analogy to a PL without modules
-   - We are not going to study the theory of modules in the course so will cover a bit more about the principles now
+   - We are not going to study the theory of modules later in the course so will cover a bit more about the principles now

 #### General principles of modules
   - Modules have names they can be referenced by
   - A module is a container of code: functions, classes,  types, etc.
-  - Modules can be file-based: one module per file, module name is file name
+  - Modules can be file-based: one module per file, module name is file name.
+Or, directory-based.
+Or, neither.
   -  The module needs a way to
       * **import** things (e.g. other modules) from the outside;
       * **export** some (or all) things it has declared for outsiders to use;
       * it may **hide** some things for internal use only
-         - allows module users to operate at a higher level of abstraction
+         - allows module users to avoid seeing grubby internals - a higher level of abstraction
          - avoids users mucking with internals and messing things up
       * Separate name spaces, so e.g. the `Window`'s `reset()` won't clash with a `File`'s `reset()`: use `Window.reset()` and `File.reset()`
       * Nested name spaces for ever larger software: `Window.Init.reset()`
       * In compiled languages, modules can generally be compiled separately (only recompile the changed module(s))
-        - speeds up incremental recompilation, is critical in practice.
+        - speeds up incremental recompilation, an important feature in practice.

 ### Modules in OCaml